The Best Places To Visit In France: An Insider's Guide

 Bayeux

-Our local historians make D-Day history come alive for kids without being overwhelming in this charming Norman town.
+Local historians make D-Day history come alive for kids without being overwhelming.
 Plus traditional cider making workshops, medieval town explorations, and coastal activities that keep everyone engaged while learning.

 Blois